 The summer math worksheets are grouped into lower and upper elementary packets, Grades K to 3 and Grades 4 to 6.
-I specifically chose games and activities for the Summer Math Packets that are both educational AND fun.
+I specifically chose games and activities for the Summer Math Worksheets Kits that are both educational AND fun.
 The goal of these summer math worksheets are to reinforce work students have been doing through the year—at the same time letting them have some fun with math concepts!

 If your district is holding regular summer school programs, don't make students in your summer school class simply complete worksheets!
 Ditch the redundant worksheets and have them complete these fun games and activities in pairs.
-If the Summer Math Packets are being used at home, encourage students to engage with their family members to complete the exercises.
+If the Summer Math Worksheets Kits are being used at home, encourage students to engage with their family members to complete the exercises.
 Some of the activities need to be cut out, or they require dice, a ruler, or a deck of cards, and one requires teddy bear counters.
 Nevertheless, it will be super-easy for students or their families to get going!

 These FREE printable summer math worksheets are designed to help K–6 kids keep their mathematics skills sharp during break!